Joint 2+2 Engineering Program

 Why go the 2+2 route?

 The Joint 2+2 Program allows students to begin their engineering education in the small, public liberal arts environment of UNC Asheville.
 Class size is small and direct interaction with instructors is routine.
-Freshman can easily become “lost” at a large university, but that is not likely at UNC Asheville.
-UNC Asheville is an institution dedicated solely to the education of undergraduates, unlike most large schools.
+UNC Asheville is an institution focused on the education of undergraduates, unlike most large schools.

 Many students at UNC Asheville are from Western North Carolina.
 Attending UNC Asheville allows the student to remain close to home while going to college.
 Ties to familiar support systems of family, friends, etc. are easy to maintain and tap into.

 Since 1983, approximately 420 students have transferred from UNC Asheville to NC State College of Engineering.
 UNC Asheville has been a strong source of engineering transfer students for many years.
 Students are well received in Raleigh in their home departments; NC State faculty recognize the thorough preparation provided by UNC Asheville.

 NC State is a large university bustling with undergraduate and graduate education as well as research.
 Campus activities, student engineering societies, career development assistance, and interaction with more advanced students provide upper class engineering students with valuable experiences and access to information and opportunities.

 The 2+2 student enters this environment as a more mature and advanced student.
 The presence of laboratories, equipment, research, a large and diverse faculty, and an expansive course offering are more meaningful at this stage of the curriculum.

-How to Enter the 2+2 Engineering Program at UNC Asheville
+How to Enter the Joint 2+2 Engineering Program at UNC Asheville

 2+2 students begin at UNC Asheville with UNC Asheville student status.
 There is no special admission process to the Joint 2+2 Program at UNC Asheville.
 However, it is important that students state their interest in engineering as early as possible.
 The ideal place to state this interest is on the UNC Asheville admission application, but a student can indicate the interest during orientation as well.
 It is critical to state engineering interest as early as possible.